 The registration process is initiated on receipt by the school of a completed application form.
 This form must be signed and dated by one or both parents/ guardians, with birth cert and proof of address attached.

-Date of application, child’s date of birth, address and telephone contact number are recorded in the School Record of Applications, and an acknowledgement, together with a copy of this policy, is sent to the applicant.
+Date of application, child’s date of birth, address and telephone contact number are recorded in the School Record of Applications, and the attached acknowledgement (Appendix 2) together with a copy of this policy is sent to the applicant.
 The acknowledgement of an application merely confirms that it will be assessed under the criteria outlined, and does not confer any further status on that application.

 Entry in the School Record of Applications means that an application will be considered in February of the relevant enrolment year, and will be evaluated on the basis of the criteria outlined in this policy.

 Following this evaluation, the Principal will make a recommendation to the Board, listing proposed enrolments for the forthcoming year.
 Once an enrolment list is approved by the Board, all applicants will be notified in writing of the outcome, and if refused admission will be notified of their entitlement to appeal under Section 29 of the Education Act 1998.